sayersb/project-1-wdi/README.md

 # project-1-wdi

 //Instructions

+After pressing the start button the computer will randomly generate a sequence of squares lighting up on the board.
+You have to remember the order of the pattern and then repeat it after the lights have turned off.
+If you're correct push the next level button to start the next computer sequence.

 music in background...
 Computer shows a pattern of lit up squares...
 Player 1 needs to replicate the pattern...